esparig/oscar/docs/usage.md

 ![output file](images/usage/usage-18.png)

-In the following picture you can see the preview of the resulting file after the execution triggered in the previous step.
+In the following picture, you can see the preview of the resulting file after the execution triggered in the previous step.

 ![output file preview](images/usage/usage-19.png)